EFForg/starttls-frontend/content/about.md

 draft: false
 layout: single
 ---
-STARTTLS Everywhere is a project to finally secure the delivery of email.
+STARTTLS Everywhere is a project to make email delivery more secure.
 It is created and maintained by the Electronic Frontier Foundation (EFF), a 501(c)3 nonprofit.

 We want *safer hops for email*.
 Email goes through multiple computers (or multiple "hops") to get to its destination, and each hop should be as secure as possible.
 In particular, we want to:

  * Increase STARTTLS adoption
  * Increase the number of mailservers that actually validate certificates
- * Maintain a [STARTTLS Policy List](/policy-list) to help prevent [downgrade attacks](/faq#how-can) on email services.
+ * Maintain a [STARTTLS Policy List](/policy-list) to help prevent [downgrade attacks](/faq#insecure) on email services.

 If you have questions about how STARTTLS Everywhere works, check out [the FAQ](/faq).
 If you are an email service provider and are looking to be added to the STARTTLS Everywhere policy list, [learn more here](/policy-list).